shailajasonwane/Excel-Sales-Analytics/README.md

 Overall, this project strengthened my skills in data analysis, business interpretation, and storytelling, and taught me how to transform raw data into actionable insights that can support strategic decision-making in sales, pricing, and market expansion.

 Technical & Soft Skills:
-Prociency in ETL methodology (Extract, Transform, Load).
+-Prociency in ETL methodology (Extract, Transform, Load).
-Skills to generate a date table using Power Query.
+-Skills to generate a date table using Power Query.
-Ability to derive fiscal months and quarters.
+-Ability to derive fiscal months and quarters.
-Establishing data model relationships with Power Pivot.
+-Establishing data model relationships with Power Pivot.
-Proficiency in incorporating supplementary data into an existing data model.
+-Proficiency in incorporating supplementary data into an existing data model.
-Utilizing DAX to create calculated columns.
+-Utilizing DAX to create calculated columns.

 Soft Skills:
-Refined understanding of Sales & Finance Reports Designing user-centric reports with empathy in mind.
+-Refined understanding of Sales & Finance Reports -Designing user-centric reports with empathy in mind.
-Optimization of report generation through meticulous fine-tuning.
+-Optimization of report generation through meticulous fine-tuning.
-Developing a systematic approach to devising a report building plan.
+-Developing a systematic approach to devising a report building plan.